LF-Decentralized-Trust-labs/Naryo/docs/usage.md

 ## Registering a Transaction Monitor

-From version 0.6.2, librevents supports monitoring and broadcasting transactions.
+From version 0.6.2, naryo supports monitoring and broadcasting transactions.
 The matching criteria can be:

 - HASH: Monitor a single transaction hash.
 The monitoring will be removed once is notified.
 - FROM_ADDRESS: Monitor all transactions that are sent from a specific address.